 - Introduction and explanation of the problem you are addressing (including your keyword).

 - Use of subheads throughout your post.

-- Use short paragraphs of one or two sentences only.
+- Use brief paragraphs of one or two sentences.

 - Use quotes and “Tweet This” to break up the content and highlight key points.